 DACA recipients “shouldn’t be very worried,” Trump said during an interview with ABC’s David Muir shortly after becoming president.
 “We’re looking at this, the whole immigration situation; we’re looking at it with great heart.”

-According to Chris Chmielenski, director of content and activism for Numbers USA — a conservative advocacy group seeking to drastically curb immigration — Trump “turned his back on the base” when the president did not immediately end the program.
+According to Chris Chmielenski, director of content and activism for Numbers USA — an advocacy group seeking to drastically curb immigration — Trump “turned his back on the base” when the president did not immediately end the program.

 “This is something that he has absolutely turned his back on the base on,” Chmielenski told McClatchy’s Washington Bureau Thursday.
 “I can’t say it enough.
 He promised to do it and he has not done it yet.”